alexanderkim11/DomainChain/readme.md

 DomainChain.

+# Implementation:

+### Nethermind:

+For this project, we chose to implement a private blockchain with only a few nodes connected for proof-of-concept purposes.
+There are several different clients that are available to connect to the Ethereum mainnet as well as any subnets or private networks.
+The most commonly used is Go-Ethereum, also known as Geth, which is provided by the Ethereum foundation.
+However, as mentioned above, Geth does not currently support any consensus protocols that allow for network permissioning, which was a key focus of our project.
+Consequently, we chose to use an alternative client called Nethermind.
+Nethermind supports both private networks, as well as the Authority Round (AuRa), a proof-of-authority (PoA) consensus algorithm that uses a designated smart contract to grant permissions to users/programs on the network.
+Traditionally, most blockchains use either proof-of-work (PoW) or proof-of-stake (PoS) consensus algorithms.
+However, as we were only attempting to provide a small-scale implementation of our idea, we chose to have a singular, trusted authority node on the network by way of the PoA algorithm.
+This node, which was running on a CS department server, instantly verified transactions on the network as they were published, provided that the publisher had the correct permissions in the permissioning smart contract.
+It is worth noting that although our solution used a PoA consensus algorithm, it was simply for convenience.
+Our idea could easily be used with an alternative PoW or PoS algorithm, assuming that the algorithm also supported network permissioning.
+The permissioning smart contract initializes a mapping between addresses and their corresponding allowed transaction types.
+Addresses in this case refers to both user accounts and smart contracts.
+However, altering this mapping (and consequently the permissioning of the network) requires an administrative account, which is set to the deployer of the permissioning contract.
+Ideally, this deployer/admin would be an account managed by ICANN or some other known and trusted authority.

+### Domain Registrar:

+We define a domain registrar interface and use a smart contract to implement the name system.
+The contract keeps a mapping between the hash of the domain name and the address of the corresponding Domain contract, which contains the actual domain information.
+The lookUp function is used to query the registry and return the address of a registered domain by its name.
+The transferOwnership function transfers ownership of a domain from the current owner to a new owner, as long as the caller is the current owner.

+### Domains:

+Individual Domain contracts contain a suite of information about that domain, which the creator provides as the time of initialization.
+Currently, that information includes things like the hostname, the IP address of the associated server, the name of the domain owner, and the public key of the domain needed for encryption.
+Note that the publicKey field is implemented as an Ethereum address, which is currently sent as the account address of the user who creates the domain.
+This works because the account which creates the domain is also a public key, and the user who creates it necessarily has access to the private key because they need it to sign and publish transactions.
+Domain contracts also contain a transferOwnership function, in case the owner of a domain wishes to transfer it to another person (or one of their alternate accounts).

 # Contents
 - [/contracts](contracts): Contains all Solidity contracts used to implement and regulate DomainChain.
 See folder for more details
 - [/nethermind](nethermind): Contains most files (except executables) needed to run an Ethereum node from the Nethermind client.
 See folder for more details.